-Our manufacturing process is comprised of three distinct and serial stages: (i) tumor processing, which includes tissue harvesting and cryopreservation, (ii) TIL generation, which includes the outgrowth and rapid expansion phases, and (iii) final product processing, which includes formulation and cryopreservation.
+Our manufacturing process comprises three distinct and serial stages: (i) tumor processing, which includes tissue harvesting and cryopreservation, (ii) TIL generation, which includes the outgrowth and rapid expansion phases, and (iii) final product processing, which includes formulation and cryopreservation.
 We believe our novel approach to these three stages provides us with key advantages compared to historical approaches, as summarized below.

-- Our Potential Historical Approach Our Novel Approach Advantages Tumor Processing Transport of fresh tumor for continuous manufacturing Fresh tumor fragments as starting material Cryopreservation and shipment of digested tumor Fully digested tumor suspension as starting material More TILs are liberated from the digested tumor tissue, increasing clonal diversity in the final product Enhanced cell viability and potency Flexible patient scheduling and efficient manufacturing capacity utilization TIL Generation Seeding of tumor fragments in open multi-well plates TIL culture in plates with manual perfusion Expansion of T cells in a static flask with manual controls Manual media feed based on cell counts Seeding of tumor digest in closed gas-permeable culture bags Expansion of T cells in a suspended bioreactor with process controls Constant automated perfusion Closed processing and automated controls increase manufacturing robustness More opportunities for optimization on bioreactor platforms vs. traditional flasks Final Product Processing Manual formulation Shipment of fresh final product Automated formulationShipment of cryopreserved final product Increased shelf lifeScheduling flexibility for physicians and patients
+Our Potential Historical Approach Our Novel Approach Advantages Tumor Processing Transport of fresh tumor for continuous manufacturing Fresh tumor fragments as starting material Cryopreservation and shipment of digested tumor Fully digested tumor suspension as starting material More TILs are liberated from the digested tumor tissue, increasing clonal diversity in the final product Enhanced cell viability and potency Flexible patient scheduling and efficient manufacturing capacity utilization TIL Generation Seeding of tumor fragments in open multi-well plates TIL culture in plates with manual perfusion Expansion of T cells in a static flask with manual controls Manual media feed based on cell counts Expansion of T cells in a suspended bioreactor with process controls Closed processing and automated controls increase manufacturing robustness More opportunities for optimization on bioreactor platforms vs. traditional flasks Final Product Processing Manual formulationShipment of fresh final product Automated formulation Shipment of cryopreserved final product Increased shelf life Scheduling flexibility for physicians and patients